idqdq/rocket.bot/readme.md

 There is the special command to do that from within the application.
 **@botname acl help** - command will help you to reveal it

+## Docker

+Now I'll try to dockerise the service to be more convinient to use

+There will be three docker containers:
+  1. batfish
+  2. backend
+  3. bot

+### 1. batfish container
+Batfish is being delivered as a docker container from the very beginig.
+The only change we need is to add ***-d*** parameter to the run command:
+> docker run --name batfish -v batfish-data:/data -p 8888:8888 -p 9997:9997 -p 9996:9996 -d batfish/allinone

+### 2. backend container

+DockerFile is built based on a [FastAPI tutorial: Deployment#Docker](https://fastapi.tiangolo.com/deployment/#docker)

+To make a a container we have to run the following command:
+> sudo docker build -t netbot.backend -f ./backend.docker .

+And then run the container:
+> sudo docker run -d -p 8000:80 --name netbot -v ~/configs:/app/bf_snapshots/networks/bf1/configs --link batfish -e BF_HOSTNAME=batfish netbot.backend

+Take a look at options -v, -e and --link

+For a docker version the network configs folder has been brought out ouside of the container To bring configs back to the container option ***-v*** (or --volume) is being used

+***-e*** and ***--link*** options point out to the batfish container
+both parameters must contain tbe same value*

+### 3. bot container

+to be implemented